Awards & Honors

 Awarded Duke University’s Distinguished Alumnus Award.

-Neil Risch, PhD
+Neil Risch, PhD, MS

 Elected to the Institute of Medicine of the National Academies.